Yourco Logo

 What Makes a Good Onboarding Survey

-• Timing: Experiences change quickly during a new hire's first months, so spread surveys across key milestones — day 7, day 30, and day 90 — to align with the different phases of onboarding.
-This multi-touchpoint approach keeps feedback relevant to each stage of the onboarding journey.
+• Timing: Experiences change quickly during a new hire's first months, so spread surveys across key milestones such as day 7, day 30, and day 90 to align with the different phases of onboarding.

-• Format: By meeting people where they already communicate, you boost response rates without adding extra tech hurdles.
-Most frontline and non-desk employees use their phones, but they don't necessarily check their inboxes often (if they even have email).
+• Format: Meeting people where they already communicate boosts response rates without adding extra tech hurdles.
+Most frontline employees use their phones, but they do not necessarily check their inboxes often, if they even have email.
 Text-based, mobile-friendly surveys are far more likely to be seen and answered than email forms.

 • Anonymity: New hires might worry that critical comments will come back to haunt them, so always reassure them that responses are confidential and aggregated.
 Psychological safety drives candor, and candid feedback uncovers the issues you can fix.

 • Clarity: Plain language beats jargon every time.
-If a question can't be explained in a single sentence, it probably doesn't belong.
-Anything longer than 20–25 straightforward questions invites fatigue and half-finished responses, which means you lose the very insights you're after.
+If a question cannot be explained in a single sentence, it probably does not belong.
+Anything longer than 20 to 25 straightforward questions invites fatigue and half-finished responses.

-• Transparency: Spell out why you're collecting feedback and what you plan to do with it, and then follow through.
-Sharing a brief summary of the results and the actions you'll take (even small wins, such as faster equipment setup) shows that speaking up makes a difference.
-When employees see real change, they're far more likely to keep sharing honest, useful feedback throughout their tenure.
+• Transparency: Spell out why you are collecting feedback and what you plan to do with it, then follow through.
+Sharing a brief summary of the results and the actions you will take, even small wins such as faster equipment setup, shows that speaking up makes a difference.

-By focusing on the right moments, the right format, and a clear plan for using feedback, you turn onboarding surveys into a practical tool that can make each new hire’s experience smoother, smarter, and more connected from day one.
+By focusing on the right moments, the right format, and a clear plan for using feedback, onboarding surveys become a practical tool that makes each new hire's experience smoother and more connected from day one.

 Best Types of Survey Questions to Include by Topic

-Building your survey around key themes ensures you capture the insights that matter most for retention and performance.
-Each of these categories addresses an important factor in new hire success, from initial impressions to long-term integration.
+Building your onboarding experience survey around key themes ensures you capture the insights that matter most for retention and performance.
+Each category addresses an important factor in new-hire success, from initial impressions to long-term integration.

 Overall Satisfaction

 Start with a pulse survey on how the whole experience feels to a new hire.
-A quick rating question: "On a scale of 1–10, how satisfied are you with your onboarding so far?" gives you a benchmark you can track cohort after cohort.
+A quick rating question, such as "On a scale of 1 to 10, how satisfied are you with your onboarding so far?" gives you a benchmark you can track from cohort to cohort.
 Pair that question with a couple of follow-ups:

 • "Would you recommend our onboarding program to a friend starting here?"